peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number rounded to the closest value representable in the given precision.
+* An arbitrary-precision decimal number rounded to the closest value representable in the given precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
-Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the arithmetic context.
+Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the arithmetic context.

 ### RoundToExponent
-    public EDecimal RoundToExponent​(int exponentSmall, ERounding rounding) Returns a decimal number with the same value as this object but rounded to a new exponent if necessary.
+    public EDecimal RoundToExponent​(int exponentSmall, ERounding rounding) Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary.
 The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 **Parameters:**